 6. Know how your employees feel

-While you can welcome your workers back, you need to consider the comfort levels and desire of people to return to work.
+While you can welcome your workers back, you need to consider people's comfort levels and desire to return to work.
 It's your responsibility to understand what can help your people perform (and feel) their best in the organization.

 7. Recognize and appreciate

 Returning to work after a furlough can be challenging for your employees.
-It is your job to maintain high spirits and boost engagement with employee rewards and recognition during the re-onboarding period.
+Your job is to maintain high spirits and boost engagement with employee rewards and recognition during the re-onboarding period.